UnvsCom/Wallets/README.md

 **Workaround Method 1.
 Temporarily Disable Windows Defender**

-If you believe that the file you downloaded is genuine, you can bypass the “Operation did not complete successfully because the file contains a virus” warning.
-To do this, you’ll have to temporarily disable Windows Defender, and open the file while it’s turned off.

 **WINDOWS 11.**
 Go to Windows 'Start' menu & choose Settings, or alternatively use the Windows + I shortcut.